C2SM-RCM/serialbox/python/README.md

 - `pp_ser.py` - the SerialBox preproccessor to add the serialization directives to a Fortran program.
 For documentation see the docs folder.
 - `serialbox` - the SerialBox python module that allows de-serializing and visualizing data stored by SerialBox
-- `test.py` - contains the unittests for the Python Tools
+- `test.py` - the unittests for the Python Tools

 ## The `serialbox` Python Module